Amit775/Hostel/README.md

  -> .bootstrapModule(AppModule)
  	.catch(err => console.error(err));
 ```
-This method is a method of PlatformRef (that returns from platformBrowserDynamic()) that indicates to the platform (in our case - the browser) that AppModule is the entry point to our application - the root component (\<app-root> which exist in index.html) is declared in that module.
+This is a method of PlatformRef (that returns from platformBrowserDynamic()) that indicates to the platform (in our case - the browser) that AppModule is the entry point to our application - the root component (\<app-root> which exist in index.html) is declared in that module.
 * app.module.ts
 ```js
 @NgModule({